 During the final year, students deepen their knowledge in their specialist area by conducting an independent experimental research study of their own, alongside an in-depth review of the literature.

-Building on the first two years, students develop knowledge in specific areas such as extreme physiology, advanced training methods and applied sport psychology, whilst also having options to choose modules from across the school.
+Building on the first two years, students develop knowledge in specific areas, such as extreme physiology, advanced training methods and applied sport psychology, while also having options to choose modules from across the school.

 - Advanced training methods

 - Applied sport and exercise psychology

 - Biomechanics of sport and exercise

 - Extreme physiology